-Possibly the first study to contain an extensive empirical study of the GOP was Roll (1973).
-Both Roll (1973) and Fama and Macbeth (1974) suggest that the market portfolio should approximate the GOP and both use an index as a GOP candidate and both are unable to reject the conclusion that the GOP is well approximated by the market portfolio.
-Roll (1973) use the S&P 500, whereas Fama and Macbeth (1974) uses a simple average of returns on common stocks listed on NYSE.
-Using the first order condition as a test of growth optimality is also done by Long (1990) and Hentschel and Long (2004).
-Bicksler and Thorp (1973) assume two different distributions, calculate the implied GOP based on different amounts of leverage and find it to be highly levered.
-Second, many growth sub-optimal portfolios are impossible to separate from the true GOP in practice.
-Rotando and Thorp (1992) calibrate S&P 500 data to a (truncated) normal distribution and calculate the GOP formed by the index and risk-less borrowing.
+Possibly the first study to contain an extensive empirical study of the GOP was [Roll (1973)].
+Both [Roll (1973)] and [Fama and Macbeth (1974)] suggest that the market portfolio should approximate the GOP and both use an index as a GOP candidate and both are unable to reject the conclusion that the GOP is well approximated by the market portfolio.
+[Roll (1973)] use the S&P 500, whereas [Fama and Macbeth (1974)] uses a simple average of returns on common stocks listed on NYSE.
+Using the first order condition as a test of growth optimality is also done by [Long (1990)] and [Hentschel and Long (2004)].
+[Bicksler and Thorp (1973)] assume two different distributions, calculate the implied GOP based on different amounts of leverage and find it to be highly levered.
+Second, many growth suboptimal portfolios are impossible to separate from the true GOP in practice.
+[Rotando and Thorp (1992)] calibrate S&P 500 data to a (truncated) normal distribution and calculate the GOP formed by the index and risk-less borrowing.
 This results in a levered position in the index of about 117 percent.
-Pulley (1983) also reaches the conclusion that the GOP is not a very diversified portfolio.
-However, in Pulley's study, the composition of the GOP and mean-variance based approximations are very similar, see Pulley (1983)[Table 2].
-For general results suggesting the market portfolio to be the result of a representative agent with high risk aversion see for instance the econometric literature related to the equity premium puzzle of Mehra and Prescott (1985).
-Some experimental evidence is presented in Gordon, Paradis, and Rorke (1972), showing that as individuals become more wealthy, their investment strategy would approximate that of the GOP.
-Maier, Peterson, and Weide (1977a) conduct simulation studies to investigate the composition of the GOP and the performance of various proxies.
+[Pulley (1983)] also reaches the conclusion that the GOP is not a very diversified portfolio.
+However, in Pulley's study, the composition of the GOP and mean-variance based approximations are very similar, see [Pulley (1983)][Table 2].
+For general results suggesting the market portfolio to be the result of a representative agent with high risk aversion see for instance the econometric literature related to the equity premium puzzle of [Mehra and Prescott (1985)].
+Some experimental evidence is presented in [Gordon et al. (1972)], showing that as individuals become more wealthy, their investment strategy would approximate that of the GOP.
+[Maier et al. (1977a)] conduct simulation studies to investigate the composition of the GOP and the performance of various proxies.

-6. Conclusion
+1.6.
+Conclusion